newfold-labs/maestro-connector/readme.txt

 No!
 In fact, that is what this plugin is for.
 It allows you to connect your sites hosted anywhere to the Bluehost Maestro platform.

+= What access am I giving to the Web Pro through this plugin? =

+You will be giving your Web Pro Administrator privileges to your website.
+This means the Web Pro will have complete control over your WordPress Admin area including but not limited to themes, plugins, content, user list and user roles.

+= How do I revoke access for a Web Pro after giving them access? =

+You can always do this by going to the ‘Users’ section from the left hand navigation menu.
+Click on ‘All Users’.
+You will see a list of users who have access to your WordPress Admin.
+The Web Pros to whom you have granted Administrator access via the Maestro Connector plugin will appear with the Bluehost Maestro tag under the Maestro column.
+Hover over the tag to see the “Revoke Access” button.
+Clicking on this will demote the Web Pro to a Subscriber to your WordPress Admin and disconnect from the Maestro platform.
+The Web Pro will no longer be able to access your WordPress admin dashboard.

 == Screenshots ==